MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

     ```C#
    // Authenticate Face client
-   faceClient = new FaceClient(
+   FaceClient faceClient = new FaceClient(
         new Uri(cogSvcEndpoint),
         new AzureKeyCredential(cogSvcKey));
     ```

-1. In the **Main** function, under the code you just added, note that the code calls the **DetectFaces** function to detect faces in the image.
-This function is only partially implemented - you will add code to it in the remainder of this exercise.

 ### Add code to detect and analyze faces

-1. In the code file for your application, in the **DetectFaces** function, find the comment **Specify facial features to be retrieved** and add the following code:
+1. In the code file for your application, in the **Main** function, find the comment **Specify facial features to be retrieved** and add the following code:

     **Python**